top of page

 Capacity: 2,400

-On April 5, 2022, tiny Stonehill College, a private Catholic school located in Easton, Massachusetts with an enrollment of 2,500 undergraduate students, announced it was moving all its athletic teams to the NCAA Division I level, effective in the fall of 2022.
-Prior to 2022, Stonehill was a member of the Northeast-10 Conference in NCAA Division II.
-Upon its elevation to Division One, Stonehill joined the Northeast Conference.
+On April 5, 2022, tiny Stonehill College, a private Catholic school located in Easton, Massachusetts with an enrollment of just under 2,600 undergraduate students, announced it was moving all of its athletic teams to the NCAA Division One level starting in the fall of 2022.
+Prior to this change, Stonehill was a member of the Northeast-10 Conference in NCAA Division Two.
+Upon joining Division One, Stonehill joined the Northeast Conference.

-W.B Mason, a business supply company headquartered in neighboring Brockton purchased the naming rights for the facility.
-The company, led by CEO and Stonehill alumnus Leo Meehan, pitched in $1.5 million of the $4 million construction cost of the stadium.
+W.B Mason, a business supply company headquartered in neighboring Brockton, purchased the naming rights for the school’s new multi-use stadium in 2005.
+The company, led by CEO and Stonehill alumnus Leo Meehan, pitched in $1.5 million of the $4 million construction cost of the facility.
 The playing field is dedicated in honor of Tim “Cogs” Coughlin, a class of 1980 alumnus and member of the Stonehill football team, who lost his life in the attacks on the World Trade Center.
 In addition to serving as home to the Skyhawks lacrosse team, W.B.
-Mason also serves as home to Stonehill’s field hockey, football and track and field teams.
+Mason Stadium also serves as home to Stonehill’s field hockey, football and track and field teams.

 Food & Beverage 0